 This was my 3rd visit to Rome and it seems to never get better.
-Rome has a very limited Metro system so getting around is not the easiest although unlike many other cities Rome is very consolidated into 2 hour walk to anything.
-The charm about Rome is it’s history as the centre of an ancient empire.
-Though when you get to see the real Rome most of the ancient ruins besides the Coliseum, a field where Circus Maximus was and the Pantheon there is really not much left to see of that empire.
+Rome has a very limited Metro system so getting around is not the easiest although unlike many other cities Rome is very consolidated into 2-hour walk to anything.
+The charm about Rome is its history as the centre of an ancient empire.
+Though when you get to see the real Rome most of the ancient ruins beside the Coliseum, a field where Circus Maximus was and the Pantheon there is really not much left to see of that empire.
 The only real remaining Empire left to see is that of Christianity and Catholicism.

-When it comes to food, Rome is very lacking on it’s own identity it adopts styles from other Italian regions and International inspiration.
-On my first night in Rome I went to a place called Piazza Navona which was loaded full of people easting at all the restaurants that circled the Piazza.
+When it comes to food, Rome is very lacking in its own identity.
+It adopts styles from other Italian regions and International Inspiration.
+On my first night in Rome, I went to a place called Piazza Navona which was loaded full of people eating at all the restaurants that circled the Piazza.
 I went through a couple of allies and found Ristorante Ottavio.
-I was small, quant and “Roman”.
-In typical fashion while travelling I ask the server what is really good to try.
+I was small, quaint and “Roman”.
+In typical fashion, while travelling I ask the server what is really good to try.
 The gentleman says that the lobster is very “fresh and wonderful”.

 I then ask him how fresh it is.
 He quickly leaves and brings back this poor almost dead looking lobster that to most who have never seen a real fresh live lobster before would be very thrilled.

 So instead I ordered a pasta dish that was much more amazing than the plate that that poor unfortunate lobster would eventually have ended up as.
 While in the Piazza I saw a Seagull catch a Pigeon in mid-air and fly off with it in its beak.
 This had me thinking that given the number of pigeons and seagulls that we have in Saint John that this is just further proof of the miserableness of Rome.